About this day

 Nye is an analyst at the Resolution Foundation, where his research focuses on the labour market, and specifically on the issue of low pay.

 What Goes Up...
-Financial Market Crashes Bobby Seagull, Secondary Maths teacher and Doctorate candidate
+Financial Market Crashes Bobby Seagull, Secondary Maths Teacher, Author & TV Presenter

 Having been a trader at Lehman Brothers, Bobby witnessed first-hand what it was like to be at the heart of a global financial crisis.
 Bobby will discuss why humanity seems to repeat market bubbles, speculation, crashes and crises.

 About Bobby Seagull

 Bobby was an investment banking trader, chartered accountant, social entrepreneur and a semi-finalist captain on University Challenge.
 He is now a maths teacher, author of ‘The Life-Changing Magic of Numbers’ and appears on TV as the co-host of the BBC’s Monkman & Seagull Genius Guides and as a quiz expert on the C4 series ‘The Answer Trap’.

-Applying behavioural economics to policy and social problems Anna Bird, Behavioural Insights Team
+Applying behavioural economics to policy and social problems Anna Bird, Principal Advisor, Behavioural Insights Team

 Anna will introduce the Behavioural Insights Team and behavioural insights.
 She will explore examples of behavioural economics in practice and how behavioural science can help governments, businesses, schools and students.